 The CR.MCR.CFaVS biotope complex occurs on wave-sheltered, full or variable salinity bedrock and cobbles, subject to moderately strong to weak tidal streams and is characterized by its sponge communities comprised of species that are able to tolerate the variable salinity conditions, including Hymeniacidon perleve, Suberites ficus, Halichondria panicea, Halichondria bowerbanki, Cliona celata and Leucosolenia botryoides (Connor et al., 2004).
 The biotope complex is split between the sparse CR.MCR.CFaVS.HbowEud and the more diverse CR.MCR.CFaVS.CuSpH complex.
+Their sensitivities are probably similar.
+Therefore, they were reviewed as a group, and the resultant biotope reviews and sensitivity assessments presented separately.

 CR.MCR.CFaVS.CuSpH is found in variable salinity environments and tends to occur on the upper faces of circalittoral bedrock and boulders, in sheltered sites subject to moderately strong tidal streams.
 It is characterized by cushion sponges such as Hymeniacidon perleve, Halichondria panicea, Halichondria bowerbanki and Cliona celata with occasional hydroid tufts of Nemertesia antennina, Nemertesia ramosa and Plumularia setacea.
 This biotope is further split into CR.MCR.CFaVS.CuSpH.As and CR.MCR.CFaVS.CuSpH.Vs (Connor et al., 2004).
 CR.MCR.CFaVS.CuSpH.As occurs in relatively shallow water (typically 5 m to 11 m water depth) and is dominated by a diverse range of cushion sponges, hydroids, and ascidians.
 It is characterized by large growths of sponge, with species including Suberites ficus, Hymeniacidon perleve, Cliona celata, Halichondria panicea, Raspailia ramosa and Amphilectus fucorum (previously Esperiopsis fucorum).
-Other epifauna present includes silt tolerant hydroids such as Nemertesia antennina, Nemertesia ramosa, Plumularia setacea, Hydrallmania falcata and Halecium halecinum.
+Other epifauna present includes silty hydroids such as Nemertesia antennina, Nemertesia ramosa, Plumularia setacea, Hydrallmania falcata and Halecium halecinum.
 Ascidians such as Clavelina lepadiformis, Morchellium argus, Dendrodoa grossularia, Diplosoma listerianum and Distomus variolosus may all be observed (Connor et al., 2004).
 CR.MCR.CFaVS.CuSpH.VS is closely related to CR.MCR.CFaVS.CuSpH.As, but occurs in areas that experience more turbid, lower salinity seawater and has a lower diversity of species.
 Halichondria panicea and Halichondria bowerbanki almost entirely cover the bedrock.
-Other sponges, (including Haliclona oculata, Suberites ficus, Leucosolenia botryoides, various hydroids such as Eudendrium spp., Plumularia setacea, Nemertesia antennina, Nemertesia ramosa and various bryozoans such as Bugula plumosa, Bugula turbinata Bowerbankia pustulosa protude through the Halichondria spp. sponge growth.
+Other sponges (including Haliclona oculata, Suberites ficus, and Leucosolenia botryoides), various hydroids such as Eudendrium spp., Plumularia setacea, Nemertesia antennina, Nemertesia ramosa and various bryozoans such as Crisularia plumosa, Bugulina turbinata and Bowerbankia pustulosa protrude through the Halichondria spp. sponge growth.
 It is also similar to CR.MCR.CFaVS.HbowEud, although the latter lacks the diversity of hydroid species (Connor et al., 2004).